 Solving this equation provides an alternative method of computing the long-run distribution.
 Eigenvectors and their corresponding eigenvalues are generally not unique for a given matrix, but with the restriction that all its components are non-negative, which is required for it to be a probability distribution, a unique solution is guaranteed.

-Note that this method of ranking is not just some mathematical curiousity, but is actually used extensively for many practical applications.
+Note that this method of ranking is not just some mathematical curiosity, but is actually used extensively for many practical applications.
 In fact, Google was built on the PageRank algorithm, which is a very closely related cousin to the method described above.
 In PageRank, the graph represents not teams and their wins, but web pages and their links to other pages.
 One of the reasons it has worked so well for them (other than its computational feasibility) is that it generally only matters who links to your page, not what other pages your page links to.
 This makes sense for the web.
-Linking to unknown or unpopular pages should intuitively not detract from a page's score, whereas having a website like wikipedia link to a page is a strong signal of quality or relevance.
+Linking to unknown or unpopular pages should intuitively not detract from a page's score, whereas having a website like Wikipedia link to a page is a strong signal of quality or relevance.
 This same property probably makes it a bad algorithm for scoring football teams, because the strength of the teams you lose to is very relevant for determining your own strength.

 One drawback of all the previously discussed schemes is that they always work, even when they shouldn't.
 For example, consider two chess competitions using ELO ratings.
 One is held in Japan, the other in Belgium.
 After a few years of play, ratings for most players will have stabilized and an order will emerge within each competition.
 How would you then compare players from the Belgian competition and the Japanese competition?
 Even if their rating systems are exactly identical, there is no way of knowing how a 1600 ELO player from Belgium would stack up to a 1550 player from Japan.
 The numbers suggest that the Belgian player is stronger, but without games between players of the two competitions, this is absolutely unknowable a priori.